-As the economy recovers, perhaps we’ll be able to bring back our lifestyle design friends to their home countries to work again.
+As the economy continues to boom, perhaps we’ll be able to bring back our lifestyle design friends to their home countries to work again.
 Our early retiree friends will stop fearing failure as employers open their arms wide open and allow them to succeed.
 Entrepreneurial ideas flourish once again due to an abundance of capital.
 The more the wealth gap widens, the more the early retiree crowd will want to get back to work, and realize their full potential.

 There comes a point when working isn’t about money anymore since we have enough.
 If we all reach this point, we’ll no longer be focusing just on ourselves, but on helping others as well.

 Manage Your Finances In One Place: One of the best way to become financially independent is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
 Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
 I can also see how much I’m spending and saving every month through their cash flow tool.